4 Ways To Prepare Now for Baby — Especially When You Already Have Children

 I tidy and reorganise the space so I know I’ve mentally prepared for how I like to spend the first moments with my baby.
 It is helpful to feel assured that even if there’s a million things to do, that your main spaces are completely safe.

-So take the time to contemplate yourself and your space, and don’t let anyone tell you it’s navel gazing (though, one might ask, if not now to navel gaze, then when?).
+Take the time to contemplate yourself and your space.
+Don’t let anyone tell you it’s navel gazing (though, one might ask, if not now to navel gaze, then when?).

 Make a list of all the things you personally need for a healthy birth and working backwards from there.
 This is your personal wish list for a whole new phase of life ahead, and your space will evolve to support it.